freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 90.1

 You should see `-rw-r--r--` next to your file.
-The first `-` is nothing, the rest describe the permissions certain users have with it.
-Enter `chmod +x questionnnaire.sh` in the terminal to give the file executable permissions.
+All but the first character (`-`) describe permissions certain users have with the file.
+I don't see an `x` anywhere, so nobody can execute it.
+Enter `chmod +x questionnnaire.sh` in the terminal to give everyone executable permissions.

 #### HINTS